Toyota Kata: 5 questions to engage your work teams

 - What is the target condition?

 - What obstacles do you think are preventing you from reaching the target condition?
 Which one are you addressing now?

 - What is your next step?
 What do you expect?

 - When can we go and see what we have learnt from taking that step?

-DOWNLOAD the infographic, The 5 Coaching Kata Questions, to either use as a poster or reminder when conducting coaching sessions or gemba walks.
+DOWNLOAD the infographic The 5 Coaching Kata Questions, to either use as a poster or reminder when conducting coaching sessions or gemba walks.

 These questions are the foundation of the coaching kata.
 They build upon one another and the better defined the answer to question one is, the better the ability to respond to question two, etc. It’s important to take one step at a time with the emphasis on working towards the next step.
-Again, by practising the questions in a sequential way, it becomes a routine to learn improvement.
+Again, by practicing the questions in a sequential way, it becomes a routine to learn improvement.
 The five questions apply in any situation, whether you are at senior management level or at the level of individual work processes.

-The following video, developed in collaboration between Merck and The University of Michigan, demonstrates the pattern that gets practised in daily coaching conversations in the workplace.
+The following video, developed in collaboration between Merck and The University of Michigan, demonstrates the pattern that gets practiced in daily coaching conversations in the workplace.
 It’s a must-view to really understand the scientific process that the improvement kata and coaching kata is all about.

 The Toyota Kata is a useful way to practice and teach sustained continuous improvement habits to navigate unknown territory throughout every level of your organization.
 Coaching the improvement kata can also help develop your team’s bench strength for achieving challenging goals.
 And the more you and your team develop skill and confidence in the improvement kata pattern, the more challenges you can take on, and the faster your organization can move ahead.